AllThatIsTheCase/AllThatIsTheCase.github.io/mit.md

 > Iee proceedings

-when your document is compiled is **not** to encode it as
+when your document is compiled is **not** to encode it as the MIT librarians suggest using

 > title="{IEE Proceedings}"

-as they suggest, but rather
+but rather

 > title=\{\{IEE\} Proceedings\}

-The "solution" suggested by the MIT librarians do indeed prevent BibTeX from meddling with your capitalization, except some citation styles *demand* that they are able to do this -- some styles demand that that titled would become
+The "solution" suggested by the MIT librarians does indeed prevent BibTeX from meddling with your capitalization, except some citation styles *demand* that they are able to do this -- some styles demand that that titled would become

 > IEE proceedings